domstolene/da-otel-agent/README.md

 ```
 opentelemetry-javaagent - version: 1.27.0-SNAPSHOT
-Could not connect to OTEL Configuration Service at http://localhost:8080, using default sampler "always_off".
+Could not connect to OTEL Configuration Service at http://localhost:8080, using sampler "parentbased_always_on".
 ```

 If the OpenTelemetry Configuration Service is available, but does not contain a configuration for the agent, the agent will register itself.
 You can see this in the log as: